 - How is it wired?
 Knob-and-tube or 60-amp electrical systems, often found in older homes, tend to be considered more risky than newer systems because they can overheat and increase your chances of an electrical fire.
 To save on home insurance (and avoid a pricey upgrade in the near future), consider looking for a home with an electrical system with at least 100 amps and modern wiring.

 - What does the plumbing look like?
 Pipes made from galvanized steel can rust and corrode over time, possibly causing clogged water lines, poor water pressure, and water damage — and they can even release lead into your drinking water.
 Copper pipes and newer plastic pipes are more durable and less prone to corrosion and leakage, meaning they’re less likely to cause water damage.
 Before you dive into a new home purchase, find out what the plumbing is made of and ask your broker how the pipes could impact your insurance.

 A new home is a big investment, so be sure to do your research and ask questions that could save you time and money in the long run.
-To learn how to save even more on home insurance, consider these 10 helpful tips, or reach out to your broker to ask how the construction of your dream home could impact your insurance.
+To learn how to save even more on home insurance, consider these 10 helpful tips, check out our list of the top 10 home insurance discounts, or reach out to your broker to ask how the construction of your dream home could impact your insurance.

 If you’re planning on staying put and making some improvements to your own home, learn what kind of home improvements can help reduce the cost of your insurance.

 Know someone who’s in the market for a new home?
 Share this article on Facebook or Twitter to help make their house hunt a little easier.